 What is Shiitake Dashi?

-Shiitake dashi is Japanese dashi stock made from dried shiitake mushrooms (hoshi shiitake).
+Shiitake dashi is a type of Japanese dashi stock made by steeping dried shiitake mushrooms (hoshi shiitake) in water.
 The liquid used to reconstitute the dried shiitake mushrooms contains high quantities of the umami component; guanylic acid.
+This process extracts the mushrooms’ rich, savory flavors, creating a broth that embodies the essence of umami – the fifth taste in Japanese cuisine.
 It has been used for “Shōjin Ryōri” which is the vegetarian (and often vegan) dining style of Buddist monks in Japan.
+Unlike traditional dashi made with bonito flakes, Shiitake Dashi offers a plant-based alternative that’s equally delicious and versatile.

+Look for high-quality, thick-capped mushrooms for the best flavor.
 Choose Hoshi shiitake mushrooms which are completely dried and the surface of the mushroom’s cap is light brown and glossy.
 Also, the back of the mushroom cap is light pale yellow and the stem is short.
 The mushrooms harvested in spring are said to have a good aroma.
-I usually purchase from a local Japanese grocery store which stock shiitake mushrooms harvested in Japan which are called “Donko”
+I usually purchase from a local Japanese grocery store which stocks shiitake mushrooms harvested in Japan which are called “Donko”.

 How to Make This Shiitake Dashi?

-Clean the dried shiitake mushrooms by shaking briefly in a bowl of water or wipe with a well wrung damp cloth.
-Fill a container with water and the dried shiitake mushrooms.
-Place a weight on the shiitake mushrooms in order to submerge the mushroom completely.
-Let stand overnight in the refrigerator.
-Remove the shiitake mushrooms next morning.
+- Clean the dried shiitake mushrooms by shaking briefly in a bowl of water or wipe with a well wrung damp cloth.

-- To extract the umami flavour; guanylic acid, steep the dried mushroom in cold water for over 10 hours.
+- To extract the umami flavour – the guanylic acid – steep the dried mushrooms in cold water for over 10 hours.
 Using either room temperature or hot water reduces enzyme activity to make guanylic acid.

 - Place a small plate as a weight on top of the mushrooms to completely submerge them.